terrablocks/aws-s3-cf-static-site/README.md

 - **hosted_zone**: Root hosted zone to be used for mapping CloudFront with custom domain name

 ## Deployment
-- `terraform init` - initializes plugins required to deploy resources
+- `terraform init` - download plugins required to deploy resources
-- `terraform plan` - get detailed view of resources being created/deleted/replaced
+- `terraform plan` - get detailed view of resources that will be created, deleted or replaced
-- `terraform apply -auto-approve` - deploy the template
+- `terraform apply -auto-approve` - deploy the template without confirmation (non-interactive mode)